Predicting Phenotypes from Brain Connection Structure: Simulation studies

 \begin{enumerate}

 \item Randomly select $10$ covariates with mutual taxicab distances lying between 0.4 and 0.6.
 This gives the true predictor set $\mathcal{S} \subset\{1,\ldots,p\}$ consisting of $|\mathcal{S}|=10$ members.
-Recall that for binary covariates, taxicab distances near 0 and 1 correspond respectively to high positive and negative correlations.
-Restricting these distances to a neighborhood of 0.5 avoids collinearity in the true predictors, which are unknown during the analysis stage.
-However, there remains high collinearity in the full set of $p=1,374$ \textit{potential} predictors.
+Recall that for binary covariates, taxicab distances near 0 and 1 correspond to high positive and negative correlations, respectively.
+Restricting these distances to a neighborhood of 0.5 avoids collinearity in the true predictors, which are unknown at the analysis stage.
+Nevertheless, there is high collinearity among the $p=1,374$ \textit{potential} predictors.

 \item For each $\beta^*\in \{0.5, 0.85, 1.2\}$:

 \begin{enumerate}

 \item[] For every individual indexed by $i=1,\ldots,n$, generate Gaussian responses $y_i$ with mean~$\beta^*/2 + \beta^* \sum_{j\in \mathcal{S}} x_{ij}$ and standard deviation $\sigma_0=0.5$.
 The signal-to-noise ratio in the data increases as $\beta^*$ increases, with higher values of $\beta^*$ corresponding to higher associations between the response and true predictors.